 Registration to the Scottish Flood Forecasting Service is only available to Category 1 and 2 responders like the emergency services and local authorities.
 If you work for an organisation that is a Category 1 or 2 responder and would like to register please contact us.

 As flood warning authority under the Flood Risk Management (Scotland) Act 2009, and in undertaking our Civil Contingencies Act 2004 Category 1 duties, we aim to develop and improve our flood forecasting and warning service to reduce the impact of flooding on our most vulnerable communities.
-SEPA has been following a flood warning strategy, which covers the period 2012 to 2016 and explains how we maintain and develop our flood warning service.
-Delivering this strategy helps our emergency services and the public prepare for, and respond to, flood events.
+SEPA has developed a Flood Warning Development Framework, which covers the period 2017 to 2021 and explains how we intend to deliver and develop our service over the next five years.

 Types of flooding